shaneholloman/mcp-multimodal-client/README.md

    - `agent.config.json`: Set up agent configurations
    - `llm.config.json`: Configure LLM settings and API keys

+   Optional: You can get a free API key from [systemprompt.io/console](https://systemprompt.io/console) or configure any custom MCP server of your choice in `mcp.config.json`.

 4. Start the development server:

    ```bash